NationalSecurityAgency/skills-docs/docs/dashboard/install-guide/installModes.md

 }
 ```
 - *username:* property is a unique user's identifier; can be a number formatted as a string, ex. ``000001``
-- *usernameForDisplay:* this is how user will be display in SkillTree dashboard
+- *usernameForDisplay:* this is how user will be display in the SkillTree dashboard

 #### skills.authorization.userQueryUri endpoint